u01ai11/MouseView.js/README.md

 Documentation and updates are hosted on [MouseView.org](https://mouseview.org).

-This is very much a work in progress, so please **don't use this in production** yet.
+The blur library is very much a work in progress, so please **don't use the gaussian blur in your own app, without conacting us**.
 You have been warned.
 The known problems are summarised in the issues on this repo.

 Demo available [here](https://mouseview-docs.netlify.app/demo.html)